 Email Only the official TCU student email address will be used for course notifications.

 It is your responsibility to check your TCU email on a regular basis.

 Lecture slides I am happy to make pdf versions of lecture slides available.
-Slides for a particular lecture will be posted only by specific request (unless someone requires otherwise as accommodation for disability).
-Requests should be made by email (or else I will forget.)
+Slides for a particular lecture will be posted only by request (unless someone requires them as accommodation for disability).
+Requests should be made by email.
 Any slides I've posted will be available on TCU Online, in the "Content" area (near the readings).
 Please do not distribute these files without my permission.